paul-hammant/tbd/content/context/index.md

 weight: 5
 ---

-A development team wanting to go ahead with Trunk Based Development have pre-requisite achievements.
+A development team wanting to go ahead with Trunk-Based Development have pre-requisite achievements.
 Once the team has done a few commits in the correct style, other things are now facilitated.
 We can show this as a layer cake:

 ![](layer_cake.png)

 DevOps is encompassing too.
 At the very least, the expansion of development best practices into operations heartlands.

-## Trunk Based Development pre-requisites
+## Trunk-Based Development pre-requisites

 (layers below it)